SatherWS/Assurance_Wireless/README.md

 # Lifeline Application Management Educational
-This repository contains a hypothetical web application for Assurance Wireless This project's goal is to improve Assurance Wireless's Lifeline application process.
+This repository contains a hypothetical web application for Assurance Wireless.
+This project's goal is to improve Assurance Wireless's Lifeline application process.

 ## Dependencies and Prerequisites
 * Python version 3.0 or greater